pixelc-linux/pixelc-rootfs-scripts/README.md

 #### 05-shell.sh

-You shouldn't need to override this, as there is a functional default version already provided out of box in the `fallback` directory.
+You shouldn't need to override this, as there is a functional default version already provided out of box in the `default` directory.
 IF you happen to need to change something, copy it into your distro and modify.

 You can do that using a hook.
 The `mkrootfs_shell_hook` function is invoked